These Cadbury Egg Cookies are mini creme egg stuffed chocolate chip cookies. Serve them as an easy treat for Easter!

 - In a large bowl, whisk together the flour, baking soda, and salt.

-- In another large bowl, beat together the butter, granulated sugar, and brown sugar until light and creamy, about 2-3 minutes.
-Beat in the vanilla and egg.
-Gradually beat in the flour then add the chocolate chips.
+- In another large bowl on medium-low speed (with paddle attachment if using a stand mixer), beat together the butter, granulated sugar, and brown sugar until smooth and creamy, about 1-2 minutes.